cml87/SpringCore_111_forJenkins/README.md

 </beans>
 ```

 The xml above also shows how we can inject properties into fields of a bean through xml configuration, instead of using the `@Value` annotation.
+This approach will need a setter for the field though.

 The `@Value` annotation in Spring can read properties from properties files, environment variables and system property (or VM options), and there is a useful overriding mechanisms in place among these sources of properties, as discussed below.